7 ways to increase sales in your company on Small Business Saturday — and every day

 7. Turn this into a year-round effort

-Small Business Saturday should only be a small part of an overall marketing effort, business leaders say.
+Small Business Saturday should only be a small part of an overall marketing effort, Menke says.

-It’s important for business owners to take the time to promote their business year-round, particularly during times when they might not be as busy with sales.
+It’s important for business owners to take the time to promote their business year-round, particularly during times when they might not be as busy with sales, she says.